Popeyes tempts customers with addition of chocolate beignets to its menu

 That's likely why Popeyes is hoping to bring the best of the Crescent City to customers with the addition of New Orleans style chocolate beignets to its menu.

-The idea of a fast food chain selling clothing may sound odd at first, but if you're familiar with the process of eating a beignet, you'll understand Popeye's reasoning.
+The idea of a fast food chain selling clothing may sound odd at first, but if you're familiar with the process of eating a beignet, you'll understand Popeyes' reasoning.

-The delicious fried pastries stuffed with melted Hershey's chocolate and doused in powdered sugar are a bit messy to eat and instead of leaving customers doused in clothing-staining sugar, the franchise is also selling $35 "Beignet Camo" black hoodies decorated with white splotches that look like splashes of powdered sugar.
+The delicious fried pastries stuffed with melted Hershey's chocolate and doused in powdered sugar are a bit messy to eat, and instead of leaving customers drenched in powdered sugar, the franchise is also selling $35 "Beignet Camo" black hoodies decorated with white splotches that look like splashes of sugar.

 This way, beignet-lovers can enjoy their favorite snack without worrying about messing up their look.